yaskyj/machine-learning/final_project/Answers.md

 Forest: recall = 0.133333, precision = 0.500000

-Below are the feature importance scores output from SelectPercentile (since Random Forest was used in the recursive feature selection, these can change on subsequent script runs so I hard coded these features into subsequent runs of the script for consistency):
+Below are the feature importance scores output from SelectPercentile for the final features used.
+These features were hardcoded into subsequent runs of the script for consistency:

 exercised_stock_options 6.84550933503